‘World’s Largest Turkey Fry’ with 1,050 birds this Thanksgiving

-METAIRIE (WGNO)— It is a Thanksgiving tradition, the Dawnbusters Kiwanis Club and Krewe of Carrollton deep fried more than 1,000 turkeys for Thanksgiving.
+METAIRIE, La.
+(WGNO)— It is a Thanksgiving tradition, the Dawnbusters Kiwanis Club and Krewe of Carrollton deep-fried more than 1,000 turkeys for Thanksgiving.

 It is the club’s biggest fundraiser of the year and known as the “World’s Largest Turkey Fry.”
 WGNO’s Kenny spent the day with the Dawnbusters Kiwanis Club and Krewe of Carrollton to see how they do it!